 In-Class Essays and Quizzes: From time to time, there may be in-class essay questions and/or quizzes in order to assess students’ familiarity with the day’s reading.
 These quizzes and essays will not be previously announced and will count as part of the letter grade for class participation.

-REQUIRED--Turnitin.com: You must submit Essays #2, #4, #5, and #6 (your papers written outside class) to Turnitin.com (the plagiarism checking service) as well as giving me a hard copy in class.
+REQUIRED--Turnitin.com: You must submit Essays #2, 4, 5, and 6 (your out-of-class papers) to Turnitin.com (the plagiarism screening service) as well as giving me a hard copy in class.
 Submit both the hard copy to me and the online copy to Turnitin.com on or before the due date for the paper.
 Your paper will not be graded until you both submit electronically and provide a hard copy.
 If the paper is submitted late in either of these forms, then it is a late paper.

 Accommodations and Learning Differences: If you have a physical, psychological, medical, or learning disability that may have an impact on your ability to carry out the assigned coursework, I urge you to contact the Center for Students with Disabilities (CSD), Building U (516-572-7241, TTY 516-572-7617).
 The counselors at CSD will review your concerns and determine reasonable accommodations you are entitled to by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
 All information and documentation pertaining to personal disabilities will be kept confidential.